google/WebFundamentals/src/content/en/updates/2019/02/string-matchall.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Chrome 73 introduces the <code>String.prototype.matchAll()<code> method.
-It behaves similarly to <code>match()<code>, but offers a simple way to iterate over matches, especially when you need access to capture groups.
+description: Chrome 73 introduces the String.prototype.matchAll() method.
+It behaves similarly to match(), but offers a simple way to iterate over matches, especially when you need access to capture groups.

 {# wf_published_on: 2019-02-07 #}
 {# wf_updated_on: 2019-01-30 #}